gerredleifsmith/gerredleifsmith/README.md

 - 👋 Hi, I’m @gerredleifsmith
 - 👀 I’m interested in full stack development with .net, CSS, and javascript
-- 🌱 I’m currently learning .net 6, bootstrap, and javascript
+- 🌱 I’m currently learning .net 6, bootstrap, javascript, and Blazor
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me: through email myusername @gmail.com